neo4jrb/activegraph/docs/ActiveLabel.rst

       # When a node is retrieved from the database, it is mapped to an ``ActiveNode`` class and a new
       # instance of that class is created.
 We'll call this created object obj A.
       # If obj A's class includes this ``ActiveLabel``, and, additionally, obj A has the label associated
-      # with this ``ActiveLabel``, then this included block will be evaluaded
+      # with this ``ActiveLabel``, then this included block will be evaluated
       # within the context of obj A.
     end

     module InstanceMethods
-      # After obj A have been found and initialized, before the included block is evaluated, obj A will
+      # After obj A has been found and initialized, before the included block is evaluated, obj A will
-      # be extended with the InstanceMethods (e.g. obj.extend(InstanceMethods))
+      # be extended with these InstanceMethods (e.g. obj.extend(InstanceMethods))

       def act
         puts "I acted!"